Digital Games & Game-based Learning

-Producing this digital mini-game will provide the IMMID-CBPD a robust model for development and implementation of educational digital games for microbiology education at the undergraduate, graduate, and postgraduate level as well as in medical microbiological pathways in medicine and other medically related fields.
+Producing these digital mini-games provides the IMMID-CBPD a robust model for development and implementation of educational vehicles for microbiology at the undergraduate, graduate, and postgraduate level as well as in medical microbiological pathways in medicine and other medically related fields.
 The CBPD plans to expand development of educational digital games to include other topics relevant to the academic programs it supports and to research conducted by faculty in M&I and IMMID.

 Back to Top